An Introduction to Mexico’s Traditional Dishes and Spices

 Sesame is an ancient spice that has become a large import for Mexico.
 In 2019, the country produced 58 thousand metric tons of the stuff.

-Sesame actually garnishes Mexico’s national dish, Mole Poblano — and this brings us neatly to our next topic!
+Sesame garnishes Mexico’s national dish, Mole Poblano — and this brings us neatly to our next topic!

 Mexico’s Traditional Dishes